Mean square error

 When the estimate is made in the absence of information (besides the distribution of ), it is called a blind estimate.
 Therefore, is the blind minimal MSE estimate, and is the error of this estimate.

-In the presence of additional information, namely that event is known, then the MSE estimate is and the error of this estimate is .
+In the presence of additional information, for example that event is known, then the MSE estimate is and the error of this estimate is .

 Minimal MSE of given